jhildenbiddle/css-vars-ponyfill/README.md

 ### options.variables

 A map of custom property name/value pairs.
-Property names can omit or include the leading double-hyphen (`--`).
+Property names can omit or include the leading double-hyphen (`—`), and values specified here will override existing DOM values.

-When native support for CSS custom properties is available (i.e., modern browsers), the variables defined will be applied using the native [setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) method and no callbacks will be triggered.
-When native support is not available (i.e., legacy browsers), the variables will be processed while generating new CSS.
+Legacy browsers will include these values while generating legacy-compatible CSS.
+Modern browsers with native custom property support will apply these values using the native [setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) method when [options.updateDOM](#optionsupdatedom) is `true`.

 - Type: `object`
 - Default: `{}`